 Estimating Manning's Roughness Coefficients for Natural and Man-Made Streams in Illinois

-U.S. Geological Survey: David T. Soong, Teresa M. Halfar
+U.S. Geological Survey: David T. Soong, Crystal D. Prater, Teresa M. Halfar

 Illinois Department of Natural Resources: Loren A. Wobig

-:: Introduction :: Contact Information :: Notes from the Authors ::
+:: Introduction :: Contact Information :: Acknowledgements :: Notes from the Authors ::

-Manning's roughness coefficients (n-values) presented in this Web are averaged reach-wise n-vlaues.
-These n-vlaues are computed with flow, water surface slope, and channel geometry collected from selected streams in Illinois.
-Only in-bank flows are considered at present.
-In order to provide information for estimating n-values at other hydraulic and/or geometric conditions, the site- and event-specific data are organized into data pages using a format similar to the Barnes report (1967), which is known as the visual approach for estimating n-values.
-Stream reaches that are selected characterize those representing natural or man-made cross sections, natural or artificial surface roughness, and in rural or urban settings.
-Efforts are made to include a range of n-values computed from hydraulic data collected at different stages at a site.
-Attempts also are made to enhance the presentation of the topographic features of a study reach; and to describe the geometric and hydraulic factors pertaining to the computed n-values in the site descriptions.
+The Manning's roughness coefficients (n-values) presented in these Web pages are averaged reach-wise n-values.
+These n-values are computed using flow, water surface slope, and channel geometry data collected from selected streams in Illinois.
+Only in-bank flows are considered at the present time.
+In order to provide information for estimating n-values under other hydraulic and/or geometric conditions, the site- and event-specific data are organized into data pages using a format similar to the Barnes report (1967), which is known as the visual approach for estimating n-values.
+The stream reaches that are presented here are those representing natural or man-made cross sections with natural or artificial surface roughness found in rural or urban settings.
+Efforts are made to include a range of n-values computed using hydraulic data collected at different stages at each site.
+Attempts are also made to enhance the presentation of the topographic features of a study reach and to describe the geometric and hydraulic factors pertaining to the computed n-values in the site descriptions.

-The USGS Illinois Water Science Center (USGS-ILLWSC) and the Illinois Department of Natural Resources-Office of Water Resources (IDNR-OWR) conducted this study.
-Using links provided at the left-hand-side of the Web, readers can view or download selected site pages.
-Readers can also link to reports of similar studies conducted at other Water Science Centers of the U.S. Geological Survey (USGS) or other agencies, to compute n-values using various methods that can be found in literatures, and to search for sites that have the range of n-values specified by the readers.
+The U.S. Geological Survey-Illinois Water Science Center (USGS-ILWSC) and the Illinois Department of Natural Resources-Office of Water Resources (IDNR-OWR) conducted this study.
+Using links provided at the left-hand-side of the Web page, readers can view or download selected site pages, compute n-values using various methods that can be found in literature, and search for sites that have n-values within a specified range.
+Readers can also find links to reports of similar studies conducted by other USGS Water Science Centers and agencies.
 Other search or computational functions will be provided when feasible.
-To view the study report, use the links provided at the end of this page.

-The Web page being continuously revised so it can provide information to users in the most clear and useful form.
-Please forward any comments to David T. Soong or Teresa M. Halfar (USGS), or Loren Wobig (IDNR-OWR).
+These Web pages are being continuously revised in order to provide information to users in the most clear and useful form.
+Please forward any comments to David T. Soong, Crystal D. Prater, or Teresa M. Halfar (USGS), or Loren Wobig (IDNR-OWR).

 USGS: